-A core part of your recruitment strategy is attracting, nurturing, and hiring top talent for your organization.
+A core part of your recruitment strategy is attracting, nurturing, and hiring top talent for your organization, which is where your candidate relationship management solution comes in (think: LeverCRM).
 However, it’s tempting to default to using the same channels when sourcing candidates or posting open roles.
-To ensure you’re broadening your search and exposure, leverage new channels or tools that open the doors for a more diverse talent pool, and focus on making your job postings more inclusive.
+To ensure you’re broadening your search and exposure to add even more qualified diverse talent to your CRM, leverage new channels or tools that open the doors for a more diverse talent pool and focus on making your job postings more inclusive.

 In job descriptions, words matter.
 And following through with the descriptions you use matters, too.
 The language and tone you use in your job descriptions can quickly deter candidates from applying to your organization, especially if the language isn’t inclusive.
 While 72% of managers believe they create effective job descriptions, just 36% of candidates agree.
 Not only that, but most job seekers will spend a mere 14 seconds deciding whether to apply to a role based on the job description.